 The heir to the first communist dynasty in History

 He is the living God of the 9th nuclear power of the world.
 He is a Western educated young man and a basketball fan but raised in secrecy to take over the commands of the North Korean regime, the first communist dynasty in history.
 From him we only have amusing, absurd and sometimes terrifying images distillated by the Pyongyang propaganda.

-Two years ago, we investigated in Switzerland, the USA and Asia to find those who really knew Kim Jong-un and tried to profile the then new leader.
-This red prince has many startling secrets and his ambiguous personality now impacts the future of the world as the stunned world witnesses the arm wrestling between North Korea and the USA.
+This red prince has many startling secrets and his ambiguous personality now impacts the future of the world as we witness the arm wrestling between North Korea and the USA.